 Cervical smears, breast screening, pregnancy

 Our women’s health service is comprehensive, sensitive and caring.
-All our clinics offer cervical smear tests, referral to mammograms for breast cancer screening and pregnancy support.
+All of our GP clinics offer cervical smear tests, referral to mammograms for breast cancer screening and pregnancy support.

 How we can help

 Free cervical cancer screening is available to all our enrolled patients.